Tasks

 Flexible Scheduling: You control when and how often tasks run.
 Set them to execute once, daily, weekly, monthly, or create custom schedules that match your business needs.
 You can also trigger tasks manually whenever you need immediate action.

 Hands-Free Operation: Once you create a task, your AI agent handles everything automatically.
-The agent will execute the task according to your schedule, maintaining consistent engagement with your contacts without requiring your constant attention.
+The agent will execute the task according to the schedule, maintaining consistent engagement without requiring your constant attention.

 Workflow Integration: Tasks work seamlessly with your bots and contacts.
 The agent uses the bot's configuration and knowledge to perform the task, ensuring consistent responses that align with your brand and processes.